gchriz/rcmpd/usage.rst

   rcmpd --listplaylists   lists all playlists and the contents of current one

   rcmpd                   without any parameters this usage info and a short summary of keys is shown

-| For the commands see in the section `Example function assignment on real remote controls`_.
-| The installation is described in the installation section.